Denver: The City of Shadows: Contents

 The books detail Denver in the game of Shadowrun, including its six political sectors (each of which has its own laws, culture, and black market trade.)

 Reception

+Jeffrey W. Cisneros reviewed Denver Boxed Set in White Wolf #46 (Aug., 1994), rating it a 3 out of 5 and stated that "Overall, I recommend this product.
+For all its problems it still makes a useful addition to any Shadowrun campaign.
+And, if we don't support FASA's efforts to maintain the Shadowrun line, the company might not support it either."

 In the April 1995 edition of Dragon (Issue #216), Rick Swan was cool to the boxed set, stating that "Despite its ambition, Denver is basically a water-treader, a look at a familiar setting from a different angle [...]
 It's a good read, but it's not much of a reference."
 Swan concluded by giving Denver: The City of Shadows an average rating of 4 out of 6, saying, "Experienced players should find Denver irresistable — providing, of course, they're willing to navigate all the silly lingo."